Fillmore Township, Montgomery County, Illinois: Geography

+The consolidation with South Fillmore Township expanded Fillmore Township from 36.38 to 60.49 square miles, all of it land.

 Demographics

 Township Officials

 Fillmore Consolidated Township elected its most recent board during the April 2017 consolidated election.
 Two officeholders from Fillmore Township, the Supervisor and Clerk, were reelected while a new highway commissioner and four new trustees were elected.

 Ɨ Served in this position prior to the consolidation with South Fillmore Township.